People in the Chang Lab

 Catherine Tan, graduate student

 Catherine was born and raised in a small desert town in Southern California.
 Hoping to be closer to the ocean and more people, she attended the University of California, San Diego to study Bioengineering with a focus in Bioinformatics.
 As an undergrad, she was part of the Bing Ren Lab, where she studied genome architecture and gene regulation.
-Catherine is now a PhD student in the Biomedical Scientist graduate program at UCSF.
-In the Chang lab, she is studying macromolecular crowding in the nucleus and DNA repair in fission yeast.
+Catherine is a PhD student in the Biomedical Scientist graduate program at UCSF.
+In the Chang lab, she is studying macromolecular crowding and cell size in fission yeast.

 Catherine enjoys the outdoors and music events.